jozein/Xposed-edge-translation/README.md

-# Xposed-edge-translation
+ Xposed-edge-translation
 Only for Xposed edge(pro) translations.

-Please translate app/src/main/res/values/strings.xml, then send to jozein@sina.com.
+New translation, please translate app/src/main/res/values/strings.xml, then send to jozein@sina.com.